 The Editor’s Choice paper for this issue is “Causes and consequences of liana infestation in Southern Amazonia” by Reis et al.

 The results of this long-term research show that liana infestation is closely linked to tree properties, such as potential growth, wood density and the dimensions of individual trees.
 Overall, lianas reduce forest growth rates and may also modify competitive hierarchies among trees in tropical forests.

-You can find out more about this paper in our Editor’s Choice blog post (to be published shortly).
+You can find out more about this paper in our Editor’s Choice blog post.

 The cover image for this issue was taken by David Cappaert and relates to the article “Experimental shifts in exotic flowering phenology produce strong indirect effects on native plant reproductive success” by Waters, Chen & Hille Ris Lambers.